Documentation

 Unexpected Character Patterns

-Spaces
+Spaces and Tabs

-Incorrect Line Breaks
+Potentially Incorrect Line Breaks

 This search must be run with the “Case sensitive” setting turned on.

 It looks for paragraphs that start with lowercase letters.
-This will have many false positives, commonly finding poetry and index entries.
+This may have many false positives, commonly finding poetry and index entries.
 Especially in the early stages of a project, however, this can reveal broken paragraphs that need to be reconnected.
 This is particularly common when preparing Notes and Bibliographies in manuscripts.

 URLs

-The next searches find any text that follows the common pattern of URLs to find text that may not in fact be a URL, as well as text strings that may represent two URLs that got bunched together.
 If “http” appears in the middle of a URL string, check that it is preceded by something that indicates it is part of a web archive.

 If amazon.com is found as a general link, the url style should be removed, as it is prohibited to link to amazon.com, rather than a specific page on that site.